Three Minute Thesis (3MT)

 Participating in 3MT is an opportunity to improve your presentation skills, as well as to learn about the exciting scholarship that other U of T graduate researchers are working on.
 Figuring out how to explain your highly specialized research to non-experts is an important skill, which you will use as your research career progresses in graduate school as well as after you finish your degree.

 Interested in learning more?
-Register for our upcoming information session here.
+Watch a recording of our information session here.

 2025 3MT Program